Opening A New Civil Case In ECF

 The Northern District of California requires that all new civil cases be e-filed, except for cases that are filed under seal or by unrepresented (“pro se”) plaintiffs.

-- I. Case Opening Instructions & Training Resources
+- I. Case Opening for a Complaint or Notice of Removal & Training Resources

-- II.
+- III.
 Downloading Documents After A Judge Is Assigned

 The court has prepared step-by-step training resources to assist e-filers with the case opening process.